dessert-wasm/dessert-showdown/README.md

 #### Globally

-Setting a "global" option affects all instances of dessert-showdown
+Setting a "global" option affects all instances of showdown

 ```js
 showdown.setOption('optionKey', 'value');